jpfl15/Reddit-Clone/README.md

+This project was built by following the tutorial by [Tech With Tim](https://youtu.be/N2vE2bP5Mok?si=BbdJwxLuwcEjsVLE)

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.